 Native west Australian essential oils are used and are sourced locally through the paperbark company in Harvey Western Australia http://paperbarkoils.com.au/

-All the ingredients used in the manufacture of these herbal cosmetics are all derived from plant based oils, extracts and butters.
+All the ingredients used in the manufacture of our herbal cosmetics, perfumes and balms are derived from plant based oils, extracts and butters.
 The preservatives used are also extracted from entirely natural sources.
 As well as essential oils, CO² extracts are also utilised in the manufacture of these products.
 CO² extracts are extremely pure plant concentrates produced from a highly efficient extraction process requiring lower temperatures than steam distillation.

 Blissful bedtime lotion